To determine the level of the drug phenytoin in your blood in order to maintain a therapeutic level and to detect potential for toxicity

 What does the test result mean?

-The therapeutic ranges for adults taking phenytoin have been established at 10.0-20.0 mcg/mL for total phenytoin (bound plus unbound) and 1.0-2.0 mcg/mL for free phenytoin (unbound only).
-The range for percent free phenytoin is 8-14%.
+The therapeutic ranges for most adults have been established at 10.0-20.0 mcg/mL for total phenytoin (bound plus unbound) and 1.0-2.0 mcg/mL for free phenytoin (unbound only).
+This reference range for unbound phenytoin (free) was established based on an assumed 10% unbound drug fraction.
+However, the free fraction of phenytoin can vary from 3% to 37% among patients.

 Is there anything else I should know?